 Amateur Radio and Emergency Communications -- https://alertfind.com/amateur-radio-and-emergency-communications/

+DEAD LINK as of 11/28/2018.
 Some helpful ideas on preparing a disaster preparedness plan.
-(Note: The primary website is not amateur radio related.)
+(Warning: The primary website is not amateur radio related and is definitely not endorsed by AARC.)